-Mentor Signature of 16-week plan: Mentor Signature of 16-week plan:
+Mentor Signature of 16-week plan:

 APPENDIX L:

 Verification of Receiving/Reviewing Doctoral Capstone Manual with

 Doctoral Capstone Policies and Procedures

 My signature below indicates I read, understood, have had the opportunity to ask questions regarding the information in the doctoral capstone manual.
 I also understand the information included in this manual are subject to change based on standard and/or program modifications.
 My signature indicates I will adhere to the OTD program's doctoral capstone policies and procedures.